A happy woman sits on a couch in her home.

 How do credit cards impact creditworthiness?

-When you use a credit card you are essentially purchasing goods and services on credit, or "on a loan."
-In other words, when you use a credit card, you are borrowing money from the financial institution that issued the card.
+When you use a credit card you are purchasing goods and services on credit, which is a type of loan.
+In other words, when you use a credit card, you are borrowing money from the credit card company.
 Credit cards are a revolving form of credit, meaning you can borrow up to your credit limit every month.

-Remember that credit cards are a powerful financial tool and, when used responsibly, can help you manage your finances and establish creditworthiness.
-However, it is critical to practice good credit habits.
+Credit cards are a powerful financial tool.
+When used responsibly, they help you manage your finances and establish you as a good borrower.

-How does creditworthiness tie in with my credit score?
+How does creditworthiness tie in with a credit score?

 Why is creditworthiness important?